riousenkai/calendar-app/README.md

 ## How to install:
 1. Clone repository
+2. Go to the project's root directory on your terminal
-2. Run 'npm install' on terminal
+3. Run 'npm install' on terminal
-3. Run 'npm start' after all packages are installed
+4. Run 'npm start' after all packages are installed

 ## Notable bug:
 * There is an issue when adding an event that has a single quotation mark in its title or description.
 This seems to be an issue with Easybase's database.